chadwpry/prototype-content-consumer/extension/README.md

 6. Load unpacked extensions, select the extension directory in our project and click Reload

-7. Go to any job page, click the extension and you should see the following in chrome console:
+7. Go to, https://jobs.lever.co/pathgather/e700098b-b552-4b10-a5a5-e0e1e49a4154, click the extension and you should see the following in chrome console:

 *Response Example in Chrome Console*